 - 3. Click the Session tab and configure the following options: - Settings common to all session-Select the check boxes to enable options that are applied to all sessions.
-The available options are: - Launch only once-Select the check box if you want the session to be launched only once at the same time. - Re-connect after disconnect-Select the check box if you want the session to launch again after the connection is disconnected. - Mount disks as read-only-Select the check box if you want to disable write access for storage disks. - Enable Imprivata VC-Select the check box if you want the Imprivata VC to be redirected to the remote session.
+The available options are: - Launch only once-Select the check box when you want the session to be launched only once simultaneously. - Re-connect after disconnect-Select the check box when you want the session to launch again after the connection is disconnected. - Mount disks as read-only-Select the check box when you want to disable write access for storage disks. - Enable Imprivata VC-Select the check box when you want the Imprivata VC to be redirected to the remote session.
 If this option is not selected, RFIDEAS or Fingerprint reader can be redirected into the remote session. - Auto connect to local devices-Select the check boxes to automatically connect to local devices, such as printers, serials, smart cards, audio devices, and disks at system startup.